(Guest writer: Andrew Deen)

 All industries can expect to see a boom as people become healthier and live longer which will ultimately cause new demands for food and housing production.

 Past traditional methods will supply very little of our production because big data and smart technologies has already started making monumental impacts on our way of life and growth of civilization.

-Editor’s note: This is a post written by Andrew Deen for Hongkiat.com.
-Andrew has been a consultant for startups in almost every industry from retail to medical devices.
+(This guest post is written by Andrew Deen for Hongkiat.com.
+Andrew has been a consultant for startups in almost every industry, from retail to medical devices.
 He implements lean methodology and is currently writing a book about scaling up businesses.
-Contact Andrew on Twitter.
+Contact Andrew on Twitter.)